precimed/python_convert/README.md

                         utilities in sumstats.py work with summary statistics files in the standardized format.
-    qc                  Miscellaneous quality control and filtering procedures mat                 Create mat files that can be used as an input for cond/conj FDR and for CM3 model.
+    qc                  Miscellaneous quality control and filtering procedures zscore              Calculate z-score from p-value column and effect size column
+    mat                 Create mat files that can be used as an input for cond/conj FDR and for CM3 model.
 Takes csv files (created with the csv task of this script).
 Require